thyAshley/100-days-of-code/log.md

 - keyword in javascript are replaced in react, e.g. class->className, for->htmlFor
 - setState is asynchronous function

+# Day 18: June 8, 2019

+**Today's Progress**:

+- Working with React and Bootstrap to create a simple counter application
+- Composing Components in React

+### Notes

+- React create a virtual DOM which figure out what is change from real DOM.
+React then update only the changed component.
+This allow us to no longer need to work with DOM API.
+- arrow function do not rebind "this"
+- Unique key is required for each item in react array, we are unable to access key value in the component as well.

 <code>
 This is a collection of middleware that i think is useful for every project.